Generalized Inverse Optimal Control and its Application in Biology: Generalized Inverse Optimal Control

 consisting of a Mayer term $\phi_E( x(T) )$, e.g., the size of a plant at the end of the considered time horizon, and a Lagrange term $\int_0^T \phi_L ( x(\tau), u(\tau) ) \; \mathrm{d}\tau$, e.g., the overall allocation of resources until time $T$.
 A point $y^*$ is considered a \textit{local optimum} if $\phi(y^*) \le \phi(y)$ in an environment of $y^*$ and \textit{global optimum} if $\phi(y^*) \le \phi(y)$ for all feasible $y \in \Y$.
 Finding global optima is significantly more challenging, and in difficult optimization problems one often settles with local minima.
 However, \textit{convex optimization problems}, for which both the objective function and the feasible set $\Y$ are convex, are an exception.
 Here, a local optimum automatically qualifies as a global one.
 Assuming that optimal control problems can be solved locally or even globally, one can consider an optimization problem to test a hypothesis.
 For example, in the case of optimal plant growth from above one could ask, for a given starting size and length of season, what is the optimal $u(t)$ (allocation of resources) that maximizes the total number of produced seeds?
 Comparing the solution of this optimal control problem with real data, we can test the hypothesis that the plant has evolved to maximize the production of seeds.

 For particular applications, it is interesting to consider multiple objectives $\phi_i$.
 Often, there is a trade-off, e.g., between time and energy consumption to achieve a certain goal.
 A point $y^* \in \Y$ is said to be \textit{not dominated} if there is no other $y \in \Y$ exists such that $\phi_i(y) \le \phi_i(y^*)$ for all $i$, i.e., which is better with respect to all objectives.
-The set of all non-dominated points is called the \textit{Pareto front}.
-It is of particular interest for a posteriori decision-making, allowing the balancing advantages and disadvantages of the different objective functions $\phi_i$.
+The set of all non-dominated points is called the \textbf{Pareto front}.
+It is of particular interest for a posteriori decision-making as it allows balancing the advantages and disadvantages of the different objective functions $\phi_i$.

 As discussed earlier, especially in biology the objective function is often not known a priori.
 Therefore, in \eqref{eq_generalIOC} we optimize over $\phi$ to closely match observed data.
 Assume that $n_\phi$ candidate objective functions $\phi_i$ are known in advance and the purpose of investigating \eqref{eq_generalIOC} is to find the point on the Pareto front \cite{torres2002pathway,sendin2009multi,shoval2012evolutionary,schuetz2012multidimensional,otero2014multicriteria,seoane2017multiobjetive,OteroMuras2017} corresponding to the best data fit, e.g., via $\phi(y) = \sum_{i=1}^{n_\phi} w_i \phi_i(y)$ with weights $w_i$ specifying the contribution of candidate objective $\phi_i$ to the objective $\phi$.
 Note that more efficient methods for calculating Pareto fronts exist, see, e.g., \cite{Logist2010} for further references and additional consideration of integer controls.
 Returning to the example of metabolic networks, common candidates for objective functions include maximizing specific fluxes, minimizing transition times, minimizing intermediates, or maximizing efficiencies \cite{Heinrich1991-gv}.
 Specific numerical values of $w_i$, normalized to be between $0$ and $1$ and sum up to $1$, result in a specific compromise between these candidates.